SAP-archive/teched2020-DT261/exercises/ex3/README.md

 ## Implement the promotions controller

-First you need to write the program code for the API call.
+Next you need to write the program code for the API call.

 1. Open the class PromotionController in your IDE and locate the method `calculatePromotion()`.